 School lockers, desks and other district property are provided for the convenience of students, and as such, are subject to periodic inspection without notice.
 Student property may be searched based on reasonable suspicion of a violation of district rules, policy or state law.
 Reasonable suspicion must be based on facts known to the administration, credible information provided or reasonable inference drawn from such facts or information.
 Searches of student property shall be limited in scope based on the original justification of the search.
 The privacy and dignity of students shall be respected.
 Searches shall be carried out in the presence of adult witnesses, and not in front of other students, unless extenuating circumstances exist.
-Drug-sniffing dogs may be used for such inspection and search.
+Drug -sniffing dogs may be used for such inspection and search both in the building and anywhere on camps.
 Students are not to change lockers without approval of the guidance office.
 The district may require a student to submit to a drug or alcohol test if there is reasonable suspicion that the student has consumed prohibited substances.
+Other searches of lockers, computers, and other district equipment may be conducted without notice.
+Additional searches of bags, purses, coats, electronic devices, and other personal possessions will conducted in accordance with law.